-Academic advisors for the adult undergraduate student are professional staff members located in the Center for Student Success who are available to assist and instruct with their academic program planning and with matching the College’s resources’ to their needs and goals.
+Academic advisors are professional staff members who are available to assist and instruct their students with their academic program planning and with matching the College’s resources’ to their needs and goals.
 The National Academic Advising Association (NACADA) states that Academic Advising is a decision making process and partnership between advisor and student.
 Students are encouraged to consult with their academic advisors either in person, electronically, or by phone during the registration process and throughout the semester.
 All students should contact their respective advisors prior to their last 30 credits at Caldwell in preparation for graduation.

 Accelerated Learning Program (ALP)